Your responsibility is to include everyone in your audience.

 When discussing Universal Design, most people think instantly of physical accommodations to buildings or other products that allow them to be more easily used by individuals with disabilities.
 However, the principles of Universal Design extend far beyond this description.
 The purpose of Universal Design is to make everything from spaces and objects to information and services more accessible to everyone, and in so doing, make a more welcoming, accessible environment for all, and minimize the need for individual accommodations.

 From the moment you, as a faculty member, begin preparing a course, you can begin incorporating principles of Universal Design in Instruction.
-Many of these UDI principles you probably already utilize.
+You probably already utilize many of these UDI principles.
 For example:

 - Providing students a syllabus at or prior to the beginning of the course allows them time to acquire materials in alternate formats if necessary, or to begin readings or assignments early.